psychopy/workshops/source/3days/day2/pavlovia.rst

 Let's get some practice using gitlab!

-1. One person in your breakout room set their "Hello, Im online!" example to public.
+1. One person in your breakout room set their "Hello, I'm online!" example to public.
 2. Another person in your breakout room find that task and fork + sync it so that you have it locally.
 3. Make a small edit to that task and sync the change.
 4. Pilot your newly updated task to check you can see the edit.